Mahanati: Dulquer Salmaan Has Now Earned A Big Fan In The Form Of SS Rajamouli!

 |

-A Huge Round Of Applause For Dulquer Salmaan and Keerthy Suresh
+A Huge Round Of Applause For Dulquer Salmaan And Keerthy Suresh

-Here is another review praising the lead casts of the movie.
+Here is another review praising the lead cast of the movie.
 It has been mentioned that Keerthy Suresh has lived in the role whereas Dulquer Salmaan has given his best.

 |